 How fast do you think he was then?
 Green asked.
 About as sharp as Neil Foster, was the reply.
 I will tell you how fast he was, Said Green.
 “Roy Marshall reckoned that if he could push George through mid-off for a couple in his fifth over he was doing pretty well.
 And Roy Marshall could play a bit.
 Ne’then, lad, shall we look at your figure?

 That chastened young shaver, incidentally, never played for England.
 Statham did 70 times, and took 252 wickets, often with Trueman at the other end.
 Whereas Trueman was fast and, on occasions, wild, Statham was the model of accuracy, operating on the premise of “you miss, I hit”.
 As Neville Cardus wrote; “Did Statham ever send down a wide?”

 There were times when he came off the field with blood in his boots but, privately and publicly, there were no grumbles.
-He belonged to a generation that had seen real hardship at first-hand such experience tends to put things like cricket into a clearer perspective.
+He belonged to a generation that had seen real hardship firsthand such experience tends to put things like cricket into a clearer perspective.

 How high does he stand in the pantheon?
 Pretty near the top.
 Besides Andreson, Stuart Broad, Trueman Ian Botham, Bob Willis, and Derek Underwood have taken more Test wickets for England.
 Of the 18 bowlers who have exceeded Statham’s aggregate of 2,260 first-class wickets, none took them more cheaply than he did at 16.37.

-For Lancashire, he stands shoulder to shoulder with Cyril Washbrook as the club’s most distinguished player.
+For Lancashire, he stands shoulder-to-shoulder with Cyril Washbrook as the club’s most distinguished player.
 He took 1,816 wickets for the county at the barely believable average of 15.12.
-When one considers the longevity of his career, and the peaks he scaled along the way nobody can question his claim to greatness, though this mode’s man would never press his own case.
+When one considers the longevity of his career, and the peaks he scaled along the way nobody can question his claim to greatness, though this mode man would never press his own case.